-One of the most important parts of a successful ski trip is ensuring your equipment is high-quality.
+One of the most important parts of a successful ski trip is ensuring your skis are in good shape.
 As a result, you need to properly maintain all of your equipment not only to protect it from damage but to ensure that it continues to perform as well as it needs to.

 Anyone with skis who wants to prolong the life and quality of their skis should be waxing them.
 A ski iron makes it incredibly easy to apply and heat wax on your skis.
 Using them is simple and they will make sure the surface of your skis is smooth and ready for the snow.